Heccubernny/heccubernny/README.md

 <h1 align="center">Paul Ikubanni (Heccubernny)</h1>
-<h2 align="center"><strong>I’m an Undergraduate and Software Developer</strong></h2>
+<h2 align="center"><strong>I’m an Undergraduate and Software Engineer</strong></h2>

 ```
 . 👋 Hi, I’m Paul Ikubanni
-. 👀 I’m a Software Developer and Undergradute
+. 👀 I’m a Software Engineer and Undergradute
-. 👀 Lover of Artificial Intelligence (AI) and Space Advocacy
+. 👀 Lover of Artificial Intelligence (AI)
 . 🌱 I’m currently working toward learn about AI, Data Science, with the help of amazing tools like python,
-      pandas, numpy, matplotlib, seaborn and scikit-learn
+      sckit-learn, sckit-image, tensorflow
-. 📫 I'm currently also working on improving my website development skills
+. 📫 I'm currently also working on improving my software engineering skills
-. 🎟 I’m interested in Machine Learning applied with cybersecurity
+. 🎟 I’m interested in Computer vision and Image processing
-. 💞️ I’m looking to collaborate on any web project using Django, Laravel, React, and Express, to improve my knowledge boundaries.
+. 💞️ I’m looking to collaborate on any web project with application of AI using Django, Laravel, React, and Express, to improve my knowledge boundaries.
 . 😄 Pronouns - He/ His/ Him
 ```
 . 📫 You can reach via my mail @ - <ikubannip@gmail.com>